redis/redis-doc/commands/script-kill.md

-Kills the currently executing Lua script, assuming no write operation was yet performed by the script.
+Kills the currently executing `EVAL` script, assuming no write operation was yet performed by the script.

 This command is mainly useful to kill a script that is running for too much